 Pretty much immediately we had a reality check on what the mountains offer – namely unpredictable conditions.
 We were greeted in Calgary by heavy rains and sleet.
 Looking back, this was a bit of foreshadowing for what we’d find for the rest of the trip.

-We drove toward the Icefields parkway to attend our Glacier Travel and Crevasse Rescue course with the Canadian Rockies Alpine Guides and found that the awe-inspiring Jasper drivepeaks surrounding Banff and Jasper appeared more ominous when covered in snow and buried in clouds.
+We drove toward the Icefields parkway to attend our Glacier Travel and Crevasse Rescue course with the Canadian Rockies Alpine Guides and found that the awe-inspiring peaks surrounding Banff and Jasper appeared more ominous when covered in snow and buried in clouds.
 I will recap our course in a future post, but lets just say it was fantastic and well worth the money.

 The two days camping and climbing in and around Mt.
 Athabasca were amazing.
 While heading North towards Jasper our minds were blown around ever turn.
 Alberta has a lot to offer.
 The night skies, the glaciers, the peaks, and the endless ranges beyond what we could see from the road all turned our imaginations wild.